Have you ever had more drinks than you should the night before a long run?

 Don’t Run If You’re Dizzy

-This should go without saying, but if you’re still feeling drunk or even a little bit tipsy, do not run at all.
+This should go without saying, but if you’re still feeling drunk or even a bit tipsy, do not run.
 When it’s the case, your body might not have finished metabolizing the alcohol.

-Instead, drink plenty of water, have a full meal, and wait (or take a nap).
-Make it a rule to only exercise when you’re most definitely not drunk.
+Instead, drink plenty of water, have a full meal, and wait (or nap).
+Make it a rule to only exercise when you’re not drunk.

 Red flags to pay attention to include: